avrj/slack-clone/README.md

 - Supports multiple logged clients at the same time from one user (e.g. desktop & mobile clients)
 - Authentication is made with Passport.js which makes other sign up methods easy to implement (e.g. Facebook OAuth)
 - Highlights unread conversations
+- Keeps list of online users in real time

 ## Install & run
 The server includes webpack-dev-middleware & webpack-hot-middleware to show code changes on browser